 Coordinates: 40.376653, -111.796394

 This aerial photograph was taken in July of 1977.
-We have labelled the Knotty Pine cafe and Robinson Park, as well as the two possible routes that Laura Aime may have taken that night.
+We have labeled the Knotty Pine cafe and Robinson Park, as well as the two possible routes that Laura Aime may have taken that night.

 It is the author's opinion that she chose the blue route.
-Not only is it slightly shorter, it would have also had more traffic.
+Not only is it slightly shorter, but it would have also had more traffic.
 If she had any intentions of thumbing for a ride, it stands to reason that she would have opted to walk along the busier route.

 During the 1970s, the land between Lehi and American Fork was not as built-up as it is today.
 Because of this, it is also possible that Bundy spotted Aime and decided to creep up on her, much like he did in the case of Nancy Wilcox.

-Aerial photographs from the time show there were a number of dirt roads, parking lots and industrial areas that he may have forced her into.
+Aerial photographs from the time show there were a number of dirt roads, parking lots, and industrial areas that he may have forced her into.

-This location belongs to the following categories.Crime ScenesSerial KillersTed Bundy Utah LocationsTed Bundy Locations
+This location belongs to the following categories:Crime ScenesSerial KillersTed Bundy Utah LocationsTed Bundy Locations

 Other locations that are relatively close to this place.